DiceDB/dice/docs/src/content/docs/commands/TOUCH.md

 ## Best Practices

 - Avoid using the `TOUCH` command on a large number of keys simultaneously, as it may slow down the server.
-- Consider using the `SCAN` command as an alternative, which is more efficient for large keyspaces.

-## Alternatives

-- `SCAN`: The `SCAN` command is a cursor-based iterator that allows you to incrementally iterate over the keyspace without blocking the server.
-It is a more efficient alternative to `TOUCH` for large datasets.

 ## Notes